 - On the Work tab, review the work group information for the operator record.

 - Determine your policy for assigning a work group to an operator or the role that multiple operators hold.

 Defining chat and messaging settings for an operator

 The Chat and messaging attributes in the operator record overrides the global settings for chat and messaging, such as the conversation handling capacity of a customer service representative (CSR) and the wait time to allow for the chat window to evaluate the customer queries.
-For more information about the global chat and messaging settings, see Chat and messaging configuration.
+For more information about the global chat and messaging settings, see Configuring chat and messaging settings.

 - In the navigation pane of App Studio, click and select an operator record.

 - To define the number of concurrent conversations a CSR can handle at a same